Front Yard Landscaping for Privacy Without Fences: Ideas That Work

 Final take

 The best front yard landscaping for privacy without fences does not try to imitate a fence.
-It works by placing the right amount of plant mass where the exposure actually happens, holding the useful screening in the 3- to 6-foot range, and leaving the rest of the front yard open enough to still feel like an entrance instead of a barrier.
+It works by placing the right amount of plant mass where the exposure actually happens, holding the most useful screening in the 3- to 6-foot range, and leaving the rest of the front yard open enough to still feel like an entrance rather than a barrier.

-For broader official guidance, see the University of Maryland Extension guide to mixed privacy screens.
+For broader official guidance on layered privacy planting, see the University of Maryland Extension guide to mixed privacy screens.